inky03/my-stuff/other/README.md

-# credit me if using any of these please :3
+# credit me if using any of these please!!
 or dont you meanie